Applications for the Small Grants Funding Program for 2022-23 are closed.

-Funding amounts are generally in the range of $500-$2000, and should be seen as a contribution rather than a commitment to fund an entire service.
+Funding amounts are generally in the range of $500 to $2000, and should be seen as a contribution rather than a commitment to fund an entire project.

 - Please read the Small Grant Guidelines (70KB) to determine if your organisation and project is eligible to receive funding.

 - Please read our D4-07 Community Grants and Subsidies Policy (126KB)

-- Please note that hardcopy application forms are not accepted - you must submit your application using the online application form (available here when funding round is open).
+- Please note that hardcopy application forms are not accepted - you must submit your application using the online application form (available here when the funding round is open).

 - Prepare information regarding your project proposal, budget information and supporting documents.

 - Complete your online application form prior to the closing date.